On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Introduction

-The main contribution of this work is the following uniqueness result for the discrete Calder\'{o}n problem on multi-dimensional hypercubic graphs. \begin{theorem}[Uniqueness] For the multi-dimensional grids graph \(G\) given in \eqref{def:3dGrids}, the DtN matrix \(\Lambda_\gamma\) uniquely determines the conductivity \(\gamma\) on each edge \(E\). \end{theorem}
+The main result of this work is the following uniqueness result for the discrete Calder\'{o}n problem on multi-dimensional hypercubic graphs. \begin{theorem}[Uniqueness] For the multi-dimensional grid graph \(G\) given in \eqref{def:3dGrids}, the DtN matrix \(\Lambda_\gamma\) uniquely determines the conductivity \(\gamma\). \end{theorem}

-Theorem \ref{thm:main} generalizes the result of Curtis and Morrow \cite{CurtisMorrow:1990} on the uniqueness of the discrete Calder\'{o}n problem for two-dimensional square lattice to the multi-dimensional case.
+Theorem \ref{thm:main} extends the result of Curtis and Morrow \cite{CurtisMorrow:1990} on the uniqueness of the discrete Calder\'{o}n problem for two-dimensional square lattices to multi-dimensional hypercubic graphs.
 The proof of Theorem \ref{thm:main} employs mathematical induction and a slicing technique that effectively breaks down the complex lattice into more manageable components.
 The uniqueness of the conductivity \(\gamma\) is established through an inductive procedure that is applied slice by slice, based on the slice decomposition strategy.
-The inductive step based on refined characterization of the algebraic properties of the solution spaces $\mathcal{U}^{(t)}$ on hypercubic lattices.
+The inductive step is based on refined characterizations of the algebraic properties of the solution spaces $\mathcal{U}^{(t)}$ on hypercubic lattices.
 Moreover, the analysis strategy is constructive, and lends itself to an efficient algebraic reconstruction algorithm that can be used to recover the conductivity $\gamma$ from the DtN matrix $\Lambda_\gamma$.
 In Section \ref{Sec:Numerical}, we present the reconstruction algorithm and numerical illustrations to show the feasibility of the reconstruction.